+What's the deal with coffee and IBS, anyway?
 Have you heard mixed reviews about whether coffee may help or hurt your IBS?
-Our bodies can be a complicated place to live, so here's the scoop on what we know about coffee and poop!This post is sponsored by Golden Ratio.
-All of the opinions in this article are my own.
-Heads up, if you make a purchase using one of the links I've provided, I may receive a small commission on the sale.
+Our bodies can be a complicated place to live, so here's the scoop on what we know about coffee and poop!This post may contain affiliate links.
+That means if you make a purcahse using one of the links on this page I may receive a small comission.
+I only promote products I use in my own kitchen.
 You can read more about my affiliations here.

 Why does coffee make you poop?

 There are a few ideas floating around about why coffee makes us poop.
 The main theories are 1) that caffeine may stimulate muscle contractions in the gut, 2) the acid in coffee may irritate the digestive tract causing excess stomach acid and muscle contractions or spasms, and 3) that drinking something warm (especially with a meal) can trigger the gastrocolic reflex.